-Research will focus on defining the mechanism underlying alterations in neurons and astrocytes in the comorbidity of substance use disorders (SUD, such as cocaine or methamphetamine abuse), neurodegenerative diseases (Alzheimer’s disease and neuroHIV), and aging.
-Transgenic rodent models of related diseases will be used in these studies.
+Research will focus on defining the mechanism underlying alterations in cortical/striatal neurons and astrocytes in the comorbidity of Substance Use Disorders (SUD, such as cocaine or methamphetamine use disorders), neurodegenerative diseases (Alzheimer’s disease and neuroHIV), and aging.
+Transgenic rodent models of related chronic brain diseases will be used in these studies.